 Mirror, mirror on the wall…the narcissist wants to be fairest of them all.

-Relationships or dealings with people who have Narcissistic Personality Disorder can have an enormous impact on our well-being due to the toxic amount of energy that these interactions can produce.
+Interacting with individuals who have Narcissistic Personality Disorder can be incredibly harmful to our overall well-being due to the excessive and harmful levels of energy these relationships can generate.

 The narcissist is skilled at trickery and a master of deception and they will always manage to find the right angle to twist the finger to point the blame away from themselves, so that those around them are held accountable for any wrong doings.